Chat

 Realtime performance of the app is impacted if the geographical expanse is not considered.
 To counter this, multiple chat service components need to be spawned at various geographical locations to aggregate the users for a location.
 This leads to what we know as horizontal scaling.

-The chat service component is now distributed across multiple locations such that each chat message is replicated at every location.
-This adds partition in the topology of the application deployment, such that there is an inner partition that handles the orchestration between chat service components and an outer partition that manages the connectivity with chat app instances.
+The chat service is now distributed across multiple locations, with each message replicated at every site.
+This creates an inner partition for orchestrating service components and an outer partition for managing connectivity with chat app instances.

 This brings additional complexity because the chat service components have to deal with multifarious messages ranging from users’ chat messages to state synchronization between all chat service component instances.